EricZinda/docsproto/devhowto/devhowtoMRS.md

 ~~~
 The variable `x9` represents `north` but nothing in the phrase is "quantifying" direction in any way.
 Since the rules for MRS require `x` variables to be quantified, an abstract quantifier called `def_implicit_q` is used to do the scoping of the variable.

-Note that, unlike non-quantifier predications, the first (`ARG0`) argument of a quantifier *does not* "introduce" an "intrinsic variable" (as described in the [variables section](#predication-arguments-and-variables)), they just scope (and optionally quantify) it.
+Note that, unlike non-quantifier predications, the first (`ARG0`) argument of a quantifier *does not* "introduce" an "intrinsic variable" (as described in the [variables section](#predication-arguments-and-variables)), they just scope and optionally quantify it.

 ## Constraints
-The `HCONS` section of the MRS puts *CONS*traints on where the *H*andles for predications can be validly placed and still be a legal interpretation of the phrase.
+The `HCONS` section of the MRS is used when building a well-formed tree.
+It puts *CONS*traints on where the *H*andles for predications can be validly placed and still be a legal interpretation of the phrase.
 The only constraints used in "modern" MRS are `qeq` constraints so that's all you'll see in this section.

 A `qeq` constraint always relates an `h` argument of one predication, called a "hole", to the handle (`LBL:`) of another predication.
 It states that the handle must be a direct or eventual child of the hole in the tree and, if not direct, the only things between the hole and the handle can be quantifiers.
 Said a different way:

-> A qeq constraint of "X qeq Y" says that the direct path from X to Y must only contain quantifiers (except for the final predication).
+> A qeq constraint of "X qeq Y" says that the direct path from X to Y must only contain quantifiers (except for the final predication Y).

 As we work through [fully resolving the MRS into a tree](ResolvingTheMRSTree), we'll see more description and examples of how the `HCONS` section is used.